-- Self-contained cases stand-alone units that integrate the compressor and condenser into the in-store case - Centralized rack system a remotely located system designed to feed refrigerant from a machine room to cases and coolers throughout the store; condensers are typically located outside the facility on the roof - Outdoor condensing units (OCU) remote system that moves the compressor and condenser to outside the facility; typically deployed in a one-condenser-per-fixture configuration, but also available in a multiplex architecture to service multiple fixtures in the same suction group
+- Self-contained cases-stand-alone units that integrate the compressor and condenser into the instore case. - Centralized rack system-a remotely located system designed to feed refrigerant from a machine room to cases and coolers throughout the store.
+These condensers are typically located outside the facility on the roof. - Outdoor condensing units (OCU)-remote system that moves the compressor and condenser to outside the facility; typically deployed in a one-condenserper-fixture configuration, but also available in a multiplex architecture to service multiple fixtures in the same suction group.

-Each refrigeration system has its rightful place in the foodservice industry, depending on the specific application and the facility's unique operating criteria.
-Recent advances in OCU technology have strengthened the case for choosing outdoor condensing units over self-contained or rack systems.
+Each refrigeration system has its rightful place in the food service industry, depending on the specific application and the facility's unique operating criteria.
 The purpose of this white paper is to explore the emerging potential of modern OCUs and demonstrate how operators can best deploy them to address operational challenges.